 But does powerful hardware and a selection of unique applications mean Droid will hack out a place in iPhone's market share?
 That remains to be seen, but one verdict is in for sure -- competing products are finally catching up to the iPhone in terms of usability and features.
 That's a big deal, especially for all of you who really adore gadgets but can't afford all of the high-priced fun.

 This year's technological triumphs mean you'll have plenty to look forward to in 2010.
-For more on gadgets and other related topics, take a look at the links on the next page.
+For more on gadgets and other related topics, take a look at the links below.